anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA returns the voucher-response (voucher) to the registrar.

-### Supply Voucher to Registrar (backend interaction) {#exchanges_uc2_2_vs}

-After receiving the voucher from the MASA, the registrar SHOULD evaluate it for transparency and logging purposes as outlined in {{Section 5.6 of !RFC8995}}.
-The registrar then prepares the artifact to be provided via the registrar-agent to the pledge as described in the following section {{exchanges_uc2_2_reg_signed_voucher}}.

-### Response Artifact: Registrar countersigned Voucher {#exchanges_uc2_2_reg_signed_voucher}
+### Response Artifact: Registrar-Countersigned Voucher {#voucher-artifact}

 The registrar MUST add an additional signature to the MASA provided voucher using its registrar EE credentials.
-The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credentials (see {{RFC7515}}, Section 5.2 point 8.
+The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credentials (see {{RFC7515}}, Section 5.2 point 8).
 The x5c component of the "JWS Protected Header" MUST contain the registrar EE certificate as well as potential subordinate CA certificates up to (but not including) the pinned domain certificate.
 The pinned domain certificate is already contained in the voucher payload ("pinned-domain-cert").